Yalamarthi97/flashcards/README.md

 2. I felt like I have a lot of queries which infact I can reduce it by making them dynamic based on the a couple of parameters but I did not want to take that route yet..
 Just wanted to get a rough draft done before I do optimizations.
 3. I could have split the admin urls and views out from generic cards thus creating a new handler for easier code readibility and maintainablity but didnt as I wanted to finish the draft first in the given time frame.
 4. I need to get back and add comments , there are couple of places where comments are required!

+React side:
+Gotta Agree, not my cup of tea yet, did a small course and started working on this and i know i still have a very long way!

+Stuff implemented:
+1. Create card
+2. Get card
+3. Edge cases and their responses [ no cards , perma done and stuff]
+4. Admin lvl apis for fetch all cards
+5. Reset all cards
+6. Completed Cards ( either with wrong answers -> 10 or state 11)
+7. Learnt cards -> state 11
+8. Admin Fetch 1 card

+Issues:
+1. Clicking on fetch of admin cards is not hiding the previous ones, but appending to the data table ( prob has something to do with reusing the data table maybe)
+2. The errors are not caught / used
+3. This is just a rough piece which i did with couple of hours in react refresh after almost a year away so there will be sub par implementation and bugs !